Send Feedback

 Use DROP TABLE to delete a table from memory.
 The example below drops the tripsFare table if it exists.

-s)DROP TABLE IF EXISTS tripsFare
+s)DROP TABLE tripsFare

 Congratulations!
 You have now created, populated, queried, and dropped tables in KDB-X using SQL.